Why your emails end up undelivered or in spam — and how to stop it!

 WordPress’s built-in email system is unreliable.
 Contact form notifications, order confirmations, and password resets often go missing because WordPress sends them with no authentication.
 The usual fix people reach for is an SMTP plugin that bolts on a third-party sending service like Mailgun, Postmark, or SendGrid — adding another account to manage and another thing that can break.

 But if your DNS is properly set up and you’re already on Google Workspace, you don’t need any of that.
-Point MailPoet at Google’s SMTP server directly.
-Because Google is already authorised in your SPF record, already has DKIM configured, and your domain has an active DMARC policy — everything sent through Google passes cleanly.
-No extra plugin, no third-party service, no additional cost.
+Configure WordPress to send through Google’s SMTP server directly.
+Because Google is already authorized in your SPF record, already has DKIM configured, and your domain has an active DMARC policy — everything passes cleanly.
+No third-party sending service, no extra cost.

 The four horsemen are what make Google’s SMTP trustworthy.
 Without them, even Google’s servers can’t fully vouch for your domain.
 With them in place, Google Workspace is all the sending infrastructure most small sites will ever need.